 The ‘average household bill’ calculation is used by the water industry to ensure all companies present information in the same way.
 It is calculated as ‘total household revenue ÷ total household customers’.
 The industry uses it as it is the most consistent way for stakeholders to compare bill movements.
 It will not represent the bill many customers will receive, due to a number of factors such as metered or unmetered, single or dual service provision, size of rateable value or water consumption.

 RPI inflation for the previous November is used as the basis for any bill changes.
-Companies are obliged by the conditions of their licence to use RPI but from April 2020 the water industry regulator Ofwat will change this to CPIH (the Consumer Prices Index including owner occupier housing costs).
+Companies are currently obliged by the conditions of their licence to use RPI but from April 2020 the water industry regulator Ofwat will change this to CPIH (the Consumer Prices Index including owner occupier housing costs).

 How can we help?

 Use the FAQ search to quickly find what you are looking for...

 How can I contact you?

 You'll find all of our contact information here, which includes our most frequently asked questions, arrange a free call back form and our telephone numbers.

 How much does a new water connection cost?

 We’ll provide you with a quote which will be specific to your connection requirements after we’ve completed a site survey.
 The quote will be made up of: Connection costs (all work, materials required for us to make connection) Traffic management (depending on the...

 How do I apply for a new sewer connection?